geraint360/pdf-squeeze/README.md

 There are two AppleScripts provided:

 1. **Compress PDF Now** — a menu/toolbar action to compress the selected PDFs immediately.
 2. **PDF Squeeze (Smart Rule)** — a handler for DEVONthink Smart Rules to compress PDFs automatically when they meet certain conditions (e.g. added to a group, file size > X).

 By default, both scripts use **pdf-squeeze** with the **standard** compression preset, but this can be changed by editing the AppleScript headers if you prefer a different preset.

+Let DEVONthink complete OCR **before** compression (pdf-squeeze does **not** perform OCR).

+Smart Rules can safely run `--inplace mode`; timestamps are preserved unless overridden with --no-keep-date.

 ### Installation